This post may contain affiliate links. Read my full disclosure policy.

 I hope you enjoy this as much as we have…give a whirl and be sure to give us your feedback.
 Always love hearing from you!

-An easy delicious way to preserve summer’s vegetables in Olive oil.
+An easy delicious way to preserve summer’s vegetables in Olive oil and vinegar.
 Serve these in salads, pastas, or piled into sandwiches with pesto.
 A great addition to cheese and charcuterie boards, perfect for Mezze Partys!

 - 4 cups vegetable of your choosing: beets, zucchini, summer squash, eggplant, peppers, tomatoes, mushrooms, green beans, heirloom beans.